awslabs/aws-amplify-identity-broker/Documentation/ClientDeveloperDocumentation.md

 In addition from the explanation of this page you can find a working example [here](https://github.com/awslabs/aws-amplify-identity-broker-client) (this project uses AWS Amplify but you are free to use anything else).

+Before any client to be able to use the _AWS Amplify Identity Broker_ you'll need to [register your client](https://github.com/awslabs/aws-amplify-identity-broker/blob/master/Documentation/UserDocumentation.md#register-a-client).

 ## Choose your flow (Implicit, PKCE)

 The AWS Amplify identity broker exposes two standard Oauth2 authentication flows __Implicit__ and __PKCE__.
 You can create different client using different flows at the same time.